Micho Russell

 Micho Russell (25 March 1915 – 19 February 1994) was an Irish musician and author best known for his expert tin whistle performance.
 He also played the simple-system flute and was a collector of traditional music and folklore.

 Biography

 Russell was born in Doonagore, Doolin, County Clare, Ireland.
-Russell came from a musically renowned family, his mother played the concertina, and his father was a sean-nós singer.
+Russell came from a musically renowned family; his mother played the concertina, and his father was a sean-nós singer.
 He had two brothers, Packie and Gussie, who were also musicians.
 He also had two sisters.
 He never married.

 Music

-Russell taught himself to play the tin whistle by ear starting at age eleven.
+Russell taught himself to play the tin whistle by ear, beginning at the age of eleven.
 The 1960s revival of Irish traditional music brought him attention and performance opportunities.
 In 1973, Russell won the All-Ireland tin whistle competition, which further increased demand for his performances.
 Like Séamus Ennis, Russell was also known for his spoken introductions to tunes in his live performances, which incorporated folklore and legend.
 His knowledge of tradition extended past music to language, stories, dance, herbal lore, and old country cures.